German Antarctic Expedition (1938–1939): Public perception

 As a result of great secrecy and relatively little time for preparation, the enterprise escaped nearly any advanced public attention as the MS Schwabenland embarked unnoticed.

 The first report of the expedition was telegraphed only during the return journey from Cape Town to Helmut Wohlthat, who published a press release on March 6, 1939.
-As in Great Britain the Daily Telegraph and in the USA the New York Times reported on the expedition in reference to the Norwegian occupation of the area, only the Hamburg local press took notice of the expedition's return to Germany.
+As in Great Britain The Daily Telegraph and in the US The New York Times reported on the expedition in reference to the Norwegian occupation of the area, only the Hamburg local press took notice of the expedition's return to Germany.
 On May 25, 1939, the Berliner Illustrirte Zeitung magazine published a small-scale map of the mountains discovered and the flight polygons without authorization by the expedition leader.
 The map was drawn by the aircraft mechanic Franz Preuschoff and is as such referred to as the "Preuschoff map".
 This map was incorporated in the 1939 1: 10,000,000 scale map of Antarctica by Australian cartographer E. P. Bayliss.

 A reference to the expedition was posted in the Berlin Zoological Garden in front of the Emperor penguin enclosure.
 The penguins had been caught by Lufthansa flight captain Rudolf Mayr, flight mechanic Franz Preuschoff and zoologist Erich Barkley and arrived in Cuxhaven on April 12, 1939.
 The expedition geologist Ernst Herrmann, published the only popular science book for a wider audience for more than 60 years in 1941.
 Due to the lack of information during the following decades, myths and conspiracy theories eventually developed around the expedition and Neuschwabenland.

 Although Germany issued a decree about the establishment of a German Antarctic Sector called New Swabia after the expedition's return in August 1939 no official territorial claims were ever advanced for the region and were fully abandoned in 1945.
 No whaling station or other lasting structure was built by Germany until the Georg von Neumayer Station, a research facility, established in 1981.
 The current Neumayer Station III is also located in the region.

 New Swabia is occasionally mentioned in historical contexts, it is not an officially recognized cartographic designation today.
 The region is part of Queen Maud Land, administered by Norway as a dependent territory under the Antarctic Treaty System, and overseen by the Polar Affairs Department of the Ministry of Justice and the Police.